“Culprit don drop quote”: AY under fire for comment on 2baba and Annie’s drama

-AY Makun Brutally Roasted for Slamming 2baba and Annie Idibia’s Critics: “Culprit Don Drop Quote”
+AY Makun Gets Roasted for Slamming 2baba and Annie Idibia’s Critics: “Culprit Don Drop Quote”

 - Comedian AY Makun made it to the frontline of blogs after he cautioned online inlaws on how they discuss Annie Iidbia and 2baba’s marriage